Fanziyang-v/FlashVID/README.md

 ## 🚀Quickstart

 FlashVID's code is easy to use and works out of the box.
 Just wrap the model with the `flashvid()` function.
-Currently, FlashVID supports LLaVA-OneVision and LLaVA-Video.
+Currently, FlashVID supports LLaVA-OneVision, LLaVA-Video, Qwen2.5-VL, and Qwen3-VL.

 ```python
 from flashvid import flashvid